RafailAndreou/RafailAndreou/README.md

 # Welcome to Rafail Andreou's GitHub Profile!

-Hey there!
-I'm Rafail Andreou, born in 2002 and currently pursuing my passion for computer science at the University Of Thessaly.
-Let me tell you a bit about my journey so far.
+I am from Cyprus, Rafail Andreou, born in 2002.
+Currently, I am pursuing my passion for computer science at the University of Thessaly.

 ## About Me